Assets in scope

 - OTA release artifacts, release metadata, signing state, rollout state, client-verification state, and Remote Attestation outcomes

-- Enigm Command administrative actions, approval history, and policy assignments
+- Enigm Command account lifecycle actions, deletion workflows, session controls, device lifecycle actions, product lifecycle actions, approval history, and policy assignments

 - Threat Intelligence Platform signals, Enyra outputs, risk categories, and blocking outcomes